SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

    regex: kube-state-metrics;(namespace1|namespace2)
    sourceLabels: [job, namespace]
 ```
-The above section should be added in each of the  kube-state remote write blocks.
+The section above should be added in each of the kube-state remote write blocks.

-Here is another example of excluding up metrics in the sumologic namespace and keep the up metrics for all other namespaces:
+Here is another example of excluding up metrics in the sumologic namespace while still collecting up metrics for all other namespaces:
 ```
      # up metrics
      - url: http://collection-sumologic.sumologic.svc.cluster.local:9888/prometheus.metrics